memgraph/docs/docs/reference-guide/temporal-types.md

 digits represent milliseconds and the last 3 digits microseconds.
 For example the string `T22:10:32.300600` specifies `300` milliseconds and `600` microseconds.

+Note, that you can call `localtime` without arguments.
+This effectively sets the time field to the current time of the calendar(UTC clock).

 Example: